 Compound’s innovation is part of a wider trend called “decentralized finance” (DeFi), an umbrella term for decentralized financial products that offer new ways to trade crypto.
-Untethered by regulation, they’re progressing at such a fast rate that they are beginning to outpace offerings from traditional financial institutions, letting you do things never seen before in financial markets.Buy and sell Bitcoin and Ethereum instantly with Wealthsimple.
-Sign up to trade here.
+Untethered by regulation, they’re progressing at such a fast rate that they are beginning to outpace offerings from traditional financial institutions, letting you do things never seen before in financial markets.Buy and Sell Bitcoin, Ethereum, and dozens more cryptocurrencies with Wealthsimple.
+Sign up and Trade here.

 And Compound has its own token, too, called COMP for short.
 COMP, which powers Compound’s governance system (more on that later) is one way to trade Compound’s success, a little like how Tesla shares represent the success of the company.